canersulusoglu/RealtimePoll/README.md

 # RealtimePoll

-A simple real-time polling application which users create a poll and vote.
+A simple real-time poll application which users create a poll and vote.

 ## Screenshots
 ![1](./Screenshots/Screenshot_1.png)